aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, Now.

 Building a web service which would help teachers automate student testing.
-Still in the early stages evaluating various tech stacks.
+Still in the early stages evaluating technology stacks.

-[Next with Clerk and Convex](https://www.youtube.com/watch?v=27hMNWcsa-Y) would be ideal, if not for the truth that Clerk is insanely expensive or even dangerous with its 2-cents-per-user-month after 10K users.
-Assume a teacher works with 300 monthly authenticated users (MAUs).
-100 teachers = 30100 MAUs, (30100-10000)*2 cents=20100*2=402 USD extra monthly payment.
-1000 teachers: (301000-10000)*2 cents = 5820 USD extra monthly payment!
+[Next with Clerk and Convex](https://www.youtube.com/watch?v=27hMNWcsa-Y) would be ideal, if not for the truth that Clerk is insanely expensive.
+As zenmasterdev has succinctly put it on Reddit: "Not every user is paying you, but you will be paying for every user".

-Imagine Thibault Duplessis, the creator of lichess.org, used Clerk to authenticate 4M users.
-We would not have lichess.org at all.

-These estimates will also hold for any Clerk-authenticated web app with a 301:1 user conversion rate.
-Wonderful DX: React components, integration with Convex, multi-tenancy, youtube tutorials (brilliant marketing), the authentication problem is solved.
-Except it is not.

 TBC...